-I terine leiomyosarcoma (Ut-LMS) is resistant to chemotherapy and radiotherapy; therefore, surgical interventions are virtually the only means of clinical treatment.
-The prognosis of patients with Ut-LMS is poor, and the 5-year survival rate is approximately 35%.
+Takuma Hayashi^{1,9}, Tomoyuki Ichimura2, Kenji Sano3, Susumu Tonegawa4, Yae Kanai^{5,9}, Dorit Zharhary^{6,9}, Hiroyuki Aburatani7, Nobuo Yaegashi8 and Ikuo Konishi1 terine leiomyosarcoma (Ut-LMS) is resistant to chemotherapy and radiotherapy; therefore, surgical interventions are virtually the only means of clinical treatment.
+The prognosis of patients with Ut-LMS is poor and the 5-year survival rate is approximately 35%.
 Uterine leiomyoma (LMA) may occur in 70-80% of women by the age of 50 years.
-Difficulties have been reported in distinguishing Ut-LMS from other uterine mesenchymal tumors including uterine LMA, and diagnosis generally requires surgery and cytoscopy; therefore, a diagnostic method needs to be established that can identify non-standard smooth muscle differentiation.
+Difficulties have been reported in distinguishing Ut-LMS from other uterine mesenchymal tumors including uterine LMA and a diagnosis generally requires surgery and cytoscopy; therefore, a diagnostic method needs to be established that can identify non-standard smooth muscle differentiation.
 Exosomes are lipid-bilayer-enclosed extracellular vesicles that contain nucleic acids and proteins.
 They are secreted from all cells and circulate in the blood.
-Specific detection and isolation of tumor-cellderived exosomes in the circulation are currently lacking.
-Using molecular analyses, our research group identifies cellular factors, which are established as potential biomarkers for Ut-LMS, specifically enriched in clinical materials derived from Pts with Ut-LMS.
-The molecular experiments demonstrated the differential expression of cyclin E and P27/KIP1, that regulate cell-cycle G1 arrest via PSMB9/b1i expression.
+Specific detection and isolation of tumor-cellderived exosomes in the circulation is currently lacking.
+Using molecular analyses, our research group identifies cellular factors, which are established as potential biomarker for Ut-LMS, specifically enriched in clinical materials derived from Pts with Ut-LMS.
+The molecular experiments demonstrated differential expression of cyclin E and P27/KIP1 that regulate cell-cycle G1 arrest via PSMB9/b1i expression.
 The discovery of differential expression of factors on a key cell-signaling pathway may provide new targets for diagnostic approaches and therapeutic intervention.
-Efficacy and reliability of immunohistological candidate-biomarker as a differential diagnosis for uterine mesenchymal tumors have been examined by a large clinical study PRUM-IBio study.
+Efficacy and reliability of immunohistological candidate-biomarker as a differential diagnosis for uterine mesenchymal tumor have been examined by large clinical study PRUM-IBio study.
 We will report a part of the results of this clinical study.
 These studies were conducted in accordance with university ethical guidelines.